 Provision of a sign language interpreter or note-taker is an essential support service for most of the students with hearing disability, so that their potential can be fully realised.
 A student who has a hearing impairment is likely to have difficulty in listening and taking notes at the same time.
 However, with the provision of interpreter or note-taker, the problem is eliminated to a large extent.
-It provides freedom to the student to follow the lesson and also receive visual cues from the teacher.
+It provides freedom to the student to follow the lesson and also receive visual cues from the sign language interpreter.

-At DU, SWDSSU provides need-based services of sign interpreters and note takers to accommodate students with hearing impairment.
+SWDU provides need-based services of sign language interpreters and note takers to accommodate the learning needs of students with hearing impairment.
 There is a team of trained and dedicated volunteers who are available for this purpose.
-These volunteers work under the guidance of a team of experts available at SWDSSU.
+These volunteers work under the guidance of SWDU.